Issung/single-image-scraper/README.md

 # single-image-scraper
 Simple .NET console app to routinely download a singular URL to desired path with desired interval.

+Designed to:
+* Not break during network issues (catch exception and log any error for each scrape loop).
+* Work nicely across opens & closes (append file number by looking at current number of files in directory).
+* End processing neatly (use CTRL + C to invoke tidy cancellation).

 ```
 -o, --outputpath      Directory to output files to.
 Default is the application running directory.
 -i, --inputurl        Required.
 URL to routinely scrape from.